Union Church, Mississippi

 Union Church is an unincorporated community located in Jefferson County, Mississippi, United States.
 It was a settlement of Scottish people.

 History

 The community of Union Church was formed primarily by a group of Scotch settlers who left North Carolina around 1805 for the promise of fertile land to be farmed on the eastern banks of the Mississippi River.
 The town was originally called Scotch Settlement.
 The founding families were headed by George Torrey, his son Dougald Torrey, Laughlin Currie and Robert Willis.

 A post office first began operating under the name Union Church in 1842.

 On April 28, 1863, Grierson's Raid was checked in a skirmish at Union Church.

-Scottish family names

-The heavy Scottish influence is evident in the early member roles of the Presbyterian Church established there: Fairley, McArn, McArthur, McBride, McCall, McCallum, McCure, McClutchie, McCormick, McCorvey, McDonald, McDougald, McDuffie, McEachern, McFatter, McIntyre, McLaurin, McLean, McMillen, McMurchie, McNair, McPherson, McQueen, Galbreath, and McRae.
-Many of these names can be found today on headstones in the Union Church Cemetery.

 Churches

 The community's name bears witness to its history as a "union" of two church congregations.
 While most of the earliest settlers were Presbyterians, there were a few Methodist families, who, lacking resources to start their own church, worshipped in union with the Presbyterians.
 There are a number of small country churches in and around Union Church proper, but below are a few of the key congregations in the community's history.